Honors Discovery Seminars Course Descriptions

 Thursday, 4:00 PM - 4:50 PM

 In 1893, Austrian philosopher/scientist, Rudolf Steiner, published a book exploring the basis for free will.
-His analysis of consciousness found intuitive thinking, the reflective thinking through which we acquire new concepts, to be the basis for freedom of choice, in contrast to Kant's categorical imperative.
+His analysis of consciousness found intuitive thinking, the reflective thinking through which we acquire new concepts, to be the basis for freedom of choice, in contrast to Immanuel Kant's categorical imperative.
 Steiner founded various ongoing movements (Waldorf Education, Camphill communities supporting neurodiverse persons, biodynamic agriculture, etc.).
 Of his many books, he especially urged people to read this one, to truly enrich their lives.
-In this course we follow Steiner's logic, using critical reasoning, to develop an understanding of intuitive thinking and free will.
-Each week you will summarize a chapter by condensing each paragraph to a sentence, which is essential to grasping his intense chain of reasoning and write a discussion question.
+In this course we follow Steiner's logic, using critical reasoning, to identify flaws in various dualist philosophies, develop an understanding of intuitive thinking and free will, and explore the implications for ethics.
+Each week you will summarize a chapter by condensing each paragraph to a sentence, which is essential to grasping his intense chain of reasoning, and write a discussion question.
 We will also explore a series of contemplative exercises he recommended for developing deeper capacities for intuitive thinking.

 Instructor: Charles Weems